 PCFF has expanded its footprint with the addition of free movies and concerts outdoors in the Arts Festival Plaza (due to construction, they’ll move this year to Mills Street) and the Mills Plaza Parking Garage, as well as annual collaborative exhibits with the El Paso Museum of Art that have included costumes designed by Edith Head, costumes and jewelry from The Ten Commandments, production art and movie posters from around the world from Charles Horak’s private collection.

 The Festival also has become a showcase for the work of local and area filmmakers through its Local Flavor series, which screens features, shorts, documentaries and other films by area filmmakers or with strong local connections.

 The Festival has an economic impact of $1.5 million annually.
 About 15 percent of its audience comes from outside of the 45-mile El Paso/Juarez/Las Cruces radius, a third of them from the Austin area.

-This is the Festival’s seventh year.
+This is the Festival’s eighth year.
 In 2013, PCFF artistic director Charles Horak stepped down and former El Paso Times entertainment writer Doug Pullen was hired as the new program director.
-He has been working with and an advisory committee that consists of El Paso Community Foundation executives Eric Pearson, Kathrin Berg Pettit and Gary Williams, actor-screenwriter Camilla Carr (widow of screenwriter Edward Anhalt), UTEP’s Jaime Mendez (director of the student services center), recent NMSU graduate and classic film buff Jack Fields and filmmaker Carlos Corral, who coordinates our Local Flavor entries and events, EPCC mass communications professor Lisa Elliott and Julia Hussman, widow of actor Pat Hingle.
+He has been working with and an advisory committee that consists of El Paso Community Foundation executives Eric Pearson, Kathrin Berg and Gary Williams, actor-screenwriter Camilla Carr (widow of screenwriter Edward Anhalt), UTEP’s Jaime Mendez (director of the student services center), recent NMSU graduate and classic film buff Jack Fields and filmmaker Carlos Corral, who coordinates our Local Flavor entries and events, EPCC mass communications professor Lisa Elliott and Julia Hussman, widow of actor Pat Hingle.